-Lapse risk combined shock.
+- Lapse risk combined shock.
 Impact on insurance products with guaranteed investment return was tested.
 Lapse increase for lower guarantees (≤ 1%) and decrease for higher guarantees (> 1%) combined shock was tested.
-Impact on best estimate liabilities, own funds SCR and MCR values were estimated.

-- 2. Premium risk for health.
+Impact on best estimate liabilities, own funds SCR and MCR values were estimated. - 2.
+Premium risk for health.
 Business volume decrease for health NSLT products was estimated.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 3.
+Impact on best estimate liabilities, own funds SCR and MCR values was evaluated. - 3.
 Increase of combined ratio in health.
-Situations of combined loss ratio decreasing by 5%, 20% and increase by 20% were examined.
+Situation of combined loss ratio decreasing by 5% was examined.
 Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 4.
 Natural catastrophe scenario.
 Event of arena collapse was examined.
 Largest available arena in the Baltic countries was in scope, insured and ERGO-insured proportions were evaluated regarding current market shares, impact per country was examined.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 5.
-Low interest rates in combination with longevity increase.
-Combined situation of interest rate downwards shift by 100 bps and death probability decrease for annuities was examined.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - Low interest rates in combination with longevity increase.
+A combined situation of interest rates downwards shift by 100 bps and death probability decrease for annuities was examined.
 Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 6.
 Low interest rates in combination with higher annuity pick-ups after accumulation period.
-Impact of increased volume of annuities with higher guarantees was estimated on best estimate liability, own funds SCR and MCR. - 7.
-Annuity mortality assumption change.
-Impact of decreased mortality for immediate annuities was examined.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated.
+Impact of increased volume of annuities with higher guarantees was estimated on best estimate liability, own funds SCR and MCR.

-All the stress situations were modelled using portfolio data as at 31.03.2018.
+All the stress situations were modelled using portfolio data as at 31.03.2017.
 The performed stress tests to evaluate the sensitivity of solvency ratio did not reveal any significant impact on Solvency situation.
 None of the stress tests defined above led to insolvency.